-5.2 Upregulation of Nrf2
+Upregulation of Nrf2

-Oxidative modification of selected cysteine thiol groups on KEAP-1 is probably the most prevalent mechanism enabling dissociation of the Nrf2/KEAP-1 dimer in the cytosol enabling Nrf2 translocation to the nucleus (reviewed (Morris et al., 2018)).
-However, KEAP-1 dissociation and Nrf2 activation can also result from several covalent modifications of the latter including phosphorylation and, in this case, acetylation (reviewed (Ma, 2013)).
+Oxidative modification of selected cysteine thiol groups on Kelch-like ECH-associated protein (KEAP-1) is probably the most prevalent mechanism enabling dissociation of the Nrf2/KEAP-1 dimer in the cytosol enabling Nrf2 translocation to the nucleus (for review, see Morris et al., 2018).
+However, KEAP-1 dissociation and Nrf2 activation can also result from several covalent modifications of the latter, including phosphorylation and, in this case, acetylation (for review, see Ma, 2013).

-Activation of Nrf2 leads to increased activity of gamma-glutamylcysteine ligase, which is the rate limiting enzyme as far as glutathione (GSH) synthesis is concerned, and the cysteine/glutamate antiporter (Xc-), which ensures adequate levels of intracellular cysteine, the rate limiting substrate for GSH synthesis, and reduces the efflux of oxidized glutathione (GSSH) into the extracellular environment thereby preserving levels of GSH within the cell (Steele et al., 2013; Ishii and Mann, 2014).
+Activation of Nrf2 leads to increased activity of gammaglutamylcysteine ligase, which is the rate-limiting enzyme as far as glutathione synthesis is concerned, and the cysteine/ glutamate antiporter (X_c^-), which ensures adequate levels of intracellular cysteine, the rate-limiting substrate for glutathione synthesis and reduces the efflux of oxidized glutathione into the extracellular environment, thereby preserving levels of glutathione within the cell (Steele et al., 2013; Ishii and Mann, 2014).
 Increased translocation of Nrf2 into the nucleus also leads to increased transcription of glutathione peroxidase, which plays an indispensable role in the reduction of highly toxic membrane lipid peroxides and maintenance of levels of hydrogen peroxide within physiological limits (Banning et al., 2005; Jablonska et al., 2015).
 Cytosolic mitochondrial and plasma membrane-bound and mitochondrial glutathione transferases are also upregulated by Nrf2 (Bartolini et al., 2015).
 These enzymes are important not least because they play an indispensable role in detoxifying electrophiles and phase 1-modified xenobiotics via conjugation prior to export into the extracellular environment (McWalter et al., 2004).
 These enzymes also exert other cytoprotective effects (Bartolini et al., 2015).
-Nrf2 also upregulates glutathione reductase activity, which provides another avenue for maintaining levels of GSH (Harvey et al., 2009).
-Increased Nrf2 activity also upregulates the thioredoxin system increasing levels and activity of thioredoxin (TRX) and thioredoxin reductase 1 (TR1) (Tanito et al., 2007; Im et al., 2012; Cebula et al., 2015).
-Nrf2, TRX and TR1 also engage in complex self-sustaining, mutually reinforcing signalling with reductions in TRX1 activity leading to increasing Nrf2 activity and upregulated TRX activity increasing the transcriptional efficiency of Nrf2 (Li et al., 2016; Sueblinvong et al., 2016).
+Nrf2 also upregulates glutathione reductase activity, which provides another avenue for maintaining levels of glutathione (Harvey et al., 2009).
+Increased Nrf2 activity also upregulates the thioredoxin system increasing levels and activity of thioredoxin (TRX) and thioredoxin reductase 1 (Tanito et al., 2007; Im et al., 2012; Cebula et al., 2015).
+Nrf2, TRX, and thioredoxin reductase 1 also engage in complex self-sustaining, mutually reinforcing signaling with reductions in TRX1 activity leading to increasing Nrf2 activity and upregulated TRX activity increasing the transcriptional efficiency of Nrf2 (Li et al., 2016; Sueblinvong et al., 2016).

-While there are many publications discussing the apex role of Nrf2 as the "master regulator" of cellular antioxidant defences, the behaviour of Nrf2 as an indispensable regulator of energy production is probably under-discussed.
+While there are many publications discussing the apex role of Nrf2 as the "master regulator" of cellular antioxidant defenses, the behavior of Nrf2 as an indispensable regulator of energy production is probably underdiscussed.
 There are accumulating data that this molecule also acts as an important regulator of mitochondrial structure and respiration via increasing fatty acid oxidation and ATP production via several different mechanisms following physical attachment to the outer mitochondrial membrane (Dinkova-Kostova and Abramov, 2015).
-Subsequent to such attachment, Nrf2 negatively regulates acetyl-CoA carboxylase, ATPcitrate lyase (ACL), stearoyl-CoA desaturase and fatty acid synthase, which are all crucial enzymes enabling fatty acid synthesis.
-Importantly, a reduction in malonyl-CoA increases mitochondrial fatty acid oxidation, as this enzyme negatively regulates carnitine palmitoyltransferase 1 (CPT1) (Holmström et al., 2016).
-Nrf2 also plays a major role in maintaining the efficiency of the electron transfer chain (ETC) in an environment of chronic oxidative and nitrosative stress by stabilising cytochrome b, cytochrome c and cytochrome c oxidase (Venditti et al., 2009; Strom et al., 2016).
-The activity of this transcription factor also exerts a positive effect on mitochondrial dynamics by promoting association into networks and inducing mitophagy via mechanisms which are independent of mitochondrial membrane dissipation or the interplay between PTEN-induced putative kinase 1 (PINK1) and parkin (Holmström et al., 2016).
+Subsequent to such attachment, Nrf2 negatively regulates acetyl-CoA carboxylase, ATP-citrate lyase, stearoyl-CoA desaturase, and fatty acid synthase, which are all crucial enzymes enabling fatty acid synthesis.
+Importantly, a reduction in malonyl-CoA increases mitochondrial fatty acid oxidation, as this enzyme negatively regulates carnitine palmitoyltransferase 1 (Holmström et al., 2016).
+Nrf2 also plays a major role in maintaining the efficiency of the electron transfer chain (ETC) in an environment of chronic oxidative and nitrosative stress by stabilizing cytochrome b, cytochrome c, and cytochrome c oxidase (Venditti et al., 2009; Strom et al., 2016).
+The activity of this transcription factor also exerts a positive effect on mitochondrial dynamics by promoting association into networks and inducing mitophagy via mechanisms that are independent of mitochondrial membrane dissipation or the interplay between PTEN-induced putative kinase 1 and parkin (Holmström et al., 2016).

-5.3 Upregulation of FOXO3a
+Upregulation of FOXO3a